Berry Hill, Tennessee

 Berry Hill is a city in Davidson County, Tennessee.
 As of the 2020 census, the population was 2,112.
-As of 2023, the current mayor is Dennis Sheffield.
+As of 2023, the current mayor is Andrew Rusnak.

 History

 Much of the area of Berry Hill was originally owned by William Wells Berry (1813–1876) and his descendants.

 Residents of the area voted on whether to incorporate as a city on February 28, 1950.
 The vote was 138 to 135 favoring incorporation.
 Berry Hill became the first community in Davidson County to incorporate since Belle Meade incorporated in 1938.
 The population of Berry Hill at the time of incorporation numbered around 1,200.
 The city's first mayor was Ralph Rosa, who served for 22 years.

 In 1963, the governments of Davidson County and the City of Nashville merged to form a consolidated metropolitan government, thereby making Berry Hill part of Metropolitan Nashville.

 Beginning in 1970 when Buzz Cason purchased two houses in Berry Hill and converted them into his Creative Workshop recording studio, the area has become a center of the recording industry in Nashville, sometimes referred to as "Music Hill", as a play on the "Music Row" music recording and production hub in Nashville.

 In 1991, Berry Hill became home to the Center for Gay and Lesbian Community Services.
 It was described as "a vital part of Nashville's gay and lesbian community" by The Tennessean in a 1993 article.
 Prior to 1991, the same building was home to the Tennessee Gay and Lesbian Alliance.

-The area is adjacent to 100 Oaks Mall, the first enclosed shopping mall in Tennessee, and the Tennessee National Guard Armory.
+The area is adjacent to 100 Oaks Mall, the first enclosed shopping mall in Tennessee, the Tennessee National Guard Armory and Woodlawn Memorial Park.

-Government
+Government and politics

 Although Berry Hill is officially part of Metro Nashville, it retains its municipal status as a city.
 Metro Nashville basically acts as a county government for Berry Hill and provides some of the same services to the city as it provides for the rest of the county.
 Berry Hill itself has a commission-manager form of government, which includes three commissioners and a city manager.
 The city has its own police department and public works department.

+Political makeup

+Berry Hill leans Democratic in statewide elections.